 As you can imagine Europe is full of interesting cemeteries, each culture has their own way of recognising and commemorating the dead.
-Enjoy this selection form some of our blogger friends.
+Enjoy this selection from some of our blogger friends.

 Nikoleta from The Bonfire Dream